Apiplo/Health-Info/FRONTEND_HANDOVER.md

    - Token stored in localStorage (consider security implications)
    - No token refresh mechanism implemented
    - Session persistence across page reloads

+10. **Admin Panel Performance:**
+    - Large user lists may cause performance issues
+    - Pagination not implemented for admin data tables
+    - Search functionality may be slow with large datasets

+11. **Category and Tag Management:**
+    - No bulk operations for categories and tags
+    - Category deletion may leave orphaned articles
+    - Tag deletion removes associations but may need cleanup

 ### Browser Compatibility
 - Modern browsers (Chrome, Firefox, Safari, Edge)